Dairy-Free Thai Iced Tea — Vegan Recipe (No Dye Options)

 Makes 2 tall glasses

 - Thai tea — 3 tbsp loose Thai tea mix (or 3–4 Thai tea bags).
-For thai tea without dye, use an uncolored blend (see tips).
+For Thai tea without dye, use an uncolored blend.

 - Water — 2 cups (480 ml) boiling

-- Plant milk — ¼–⅓ cup for creaminess.
-Full-fat coconut milk or canned coconut cream gives the closest dairy free thai iced tea richness; oat milk is a good lighter option.
+- Plant milk — ¼–⅓ cup.
+Full-fat coconut milk or canned coconut cream gives the closest richness; oat milk is a lighter option.

 - Sweetener — 2–3 tbsp maple syrup, agave, or sugar, to taste